 Additionally, as a practical matter, enclosing a list of your digital assets, along with your usernames and passwords, in your estate plan will be of tremendous value to your personal representative or attorney-in-fact.
 Most of us have so many accounts for email, social media, online banking, and document storage that we struggle to remember which username and password is for which account.
 Imagine the confusion and frustration of a personal representative or attorney-in-fact in trying to access your digital assets without first knowing what digital assets you own.
 Rather than sorting through your information to figure out where your digital assets are located, your personal representative or attorney-in-fact will be able to more efficiently manage your affairs if he or she is provided with this information as part of your estate plan.
 Because this is sensitive information, it need not be shared with your personal representative or attorney-in-fact immediately, but they should know where to locate it in the event this information is needed and you are not able or around to provide it.
 As an added bonus, gathering and organizing your digital assets will provide immediate benefit to you by helping you inventory your current accounts, match usernames and passwords to accounts, and get rid of accounts you no longer use.

-If you need assistance setting up or updating your estate plan documents, contact Steven Welle, estate planning attorney at O’Keeffe O’Brien Lyson Foss.
+If you need assistance setting up or updating your estate plan documents, contact Steven Welle, estate planning attorney at O’Keeffe O’Brien Lyson Attorneys.
 Call him at 701-235-8000 or toll-free at 877-235-8002.